Silhouette in Red: Charts

-Certifications

 Industry awards

 The Bravo Otto is a German accolade honoring excellence of performers in film, television and music.
 The awards are presented annually and voted by readers of Bravo magazine.
 Silhouette in Red was nominated for Best CD of 1993 in the Female Singers' category, and came in 9th with 1.84% of the vote.
 The Very Best of Bonnie Tyler, a compilation album released earlier in the year, came in 8th place.